Keep It Sweetly Simple!

 at Lennox Gardens ACT

-You may be wondering what happens to the other certificate that’s signed on the day.
+You may be wondering what happens to the third certificate that’s signed on the day.
 It’s in your celebrant’s register.

-Some celebrants keep an electronic register but I still like to use a large red book.
-By law, I have to keep my registers for six years, but I just like to keep them.
+Some celebrants keep an electronic register but I still like to use paper certificates in my folder.
+By law, I have to keep my register folder for six years, but I just like to keep them.
 (Sometimes I press flowers in them from weddings.)
-Because I’ve been celebrant at nearly fourteen hundred weddings, I have quite a large library of registers!
+Because I’ve been celebrant at nearly fifteen hundred weddings, I have quite a large library of registers!

 I was asked at a wedding recently, why the witnesses signed before the bride and groom.
 This is my preference.
 I like the witnesses to sign first, then I sign, and then the newly married couple.